 CASW DISTINGUISHED SERVICE AWARD (BC)

 This award is co-sponsored by BCASW and the UBC School of Social Work to recognize BC social workers whose compassion and dedication to serving has inspired others.
 Recipients share their experiences at the Paul Cheng Memorial Lecture held during the first week of September at the UBC School of Social Work.
-Nominations for the 2017 award open March 13th and close on June 18th.
-For more info and to nominate
+For more information and to nominate

 BRIDGET MORAN AWARD